mbhh1107-create/Shadowfox-reward-system/readme.md

 ## 📄 License

-This project was developed for educational purposes as part of the **ShadowFox Internship Program**.
+This project was developed for educational purposes as part of the **ShadowFox**.

 ---